About this Toolkit

 Where is reform possible?

-• When it comes to multilateral negotiations, consensus-based decision-making, widespread distrust, and limited political will make smaller procedural changes more realistic than substantial reform.
+• Within negotiations, consensus-based decision-making, widespread distrust, and limited political will make smaller procedural changes more realistic than substantial reform — which require stronger trust, expanded capacity-building, and streamlined agendas.

 What can the EU do about it?